Oprah, ACEs And Healing Relationships Loving, caring relationships are the key to surviving from trauma

 Loving Kindness

-Some 2000 years ago Jesus gave us this simple command to follow: to love our neighbors.
+Some 2000 years ago, Jesus gave us this simple command to follow: to love our neighbors.
 And now we have a scientist telling us the same.
-Being kind may help us go to heaven but it could without a doubt change the life of a tortured soul.
+Being kind may help us go to heaven, but it could, without a doubt, change the life of a tortured soul.
 Loving-kindness is actually an act of selflessness.
 To look with empathy and give something that another person really needs.
-It may mean nothing to us but could be life-changing to a lonely, struggling human being.
-To really help another person heal Dr. Perry says we need to go beyond the question of “What happened to you “and ask “When did it happen” “Who was there to help” “Who has been there for you since” and “Is it still happening” We need to reach out, connect and offer our support.
+It may mean nothing to us, but it could be life-changing to a lonely, struggling human being.
+To really help another person heal, Dr. Perry says we need to go beyond the question of “What happened to you “and ask “When did it happen,” “Who was there to help,” “Who has been there for you since,” and “Is it still happening” We need to reach out, connect and offer our support.

 Further Reading